Israel-Hamas truce enters final day with talk of extension

 Elsewhere in Gaza, residents picked through heaps of rubble where homes once stood searching for belongings after weeks of bombardment.

 "I came to see if there was anything left, if there was anything I could salvage.
-We fled with nothing," said Ous sama al Bass, inspecting the ruins of his home in Al-Zahra, south of Gaza City.
+We fled with nothing," said Oussama al-Bass, inspecting the ruins of his home in Al-Zahra, south of Gaza City on Sunday.

 "Everything is lost," he said.
 "We're tired.
 That's enough.
 We can't take it anymore."